Find Cheap Homeowners Insurance Quotes in Your Area

 - Fire and lightning

 HO-3 insurance policy exclusions may vary from insurer to insurer, but a certain set of perils is almost always omitted from standard HO-3 special forms.
 The most notable of these are flood and earthquake damage, but exclusions can go beyond these dangers.
-Homeowners should always read their HO-3 form to understand which events they won't be covered for.
+Homeowners should always read their HO-3 form to understand which events aren’t covered.

 Perils typically excluded from HO-3 homeowners insurance dwelling coverage...